Pau1fitz/react-interview/readme.md

 Compactness: Arrow functions are easier to read and write.
 Clarity: When almost everything is an arrow function, any regular function immediately sticks out for defining the scope.
 A developer can always look up the next-higher function statement to see what the thisObject is.

-#### What is redux?
-The basic idea of redux is that the entire application state is kept in a single store.
-The store is simply a javascript object.
-The only way to change the state is by firing actions from your application and then writing reducers for these actions that modify the state.
-The entire state transition is kept inside reducers and should not have any side-effects.

-#### How does react's connect method work?

-This is a

-#### How does react router work?

 #### Why is it advised to pass a callback function to setState as opposed to an object?
 Because `this.props` and `this.state` may be updated asynchronously, you should not rely on their values for calculating the next state.